CodeYourFuture/cyf-hotel-react/README.md

 ### Lesson 3

 15. Within your `<Header />` component, render the `<Clock />` component (that is provided for you in `src/Clock.js`).
 Fix the problem where the `setTimeout` timer is not **cleared** if the component is **unmounted**.
 Hint: look at the Clock exercise you did in class.
+    **TODO: is this question still relevant with React Hooks?
+Need to verify this is still in line with what's taught in the syllabus.**

-16. Convert the `src/Search.js` component into a class component.
-Add a `constructor` method and initialise a new state `searchInput` to an empty string `''`.
-Add a `value` property to the `<input>` that you set to your new `searchInput` state.
-Then create a new method `handleSearchInput` taking an `event` parameter.
-This method should use `setState` to update the state `searchInput` with what the user typed in the input (hint: use `event.target.value` to get the input value).
-Finally add a `onChange` property to the `<input>` set to the method `handleSearchInput`.
+16. In the following, we will implement the functionality to search for a customer name given the input typed in the customer name field.
+In the `src/Search.js` file, declare a new state variable named `searchInput` with the corresponding setter function `setSearchInput` (hint: use the React function `useState`).
+The initial value of the `searchInput` variable can be an empty string.
+Add a `value` property to the `<input>` tag that is set to the new `searchInput` state variable.
+Create a new function `handleSearchInput` taking an `event` parameter.
+This function should use the `setSearchInput` function to update the state variable `searchInput` with what the user typed in the input field (hint: use `event.target.value` to get the input value).
+Finally, add a `onChange` prop to the `<input>` tag that is set to the function `handleSearchInput`.

-17. Still in the `<Search />` component, add an `onSubmit` handler to the `<form>` element.
-When the form is submitted (try clicking the search button), get the value of the state `searchInput` and pass it as a parameter to the `this.props.search` prop function that has been provided for you.
-Look in the console, you should see the text that is typed in the search box when submitting the form (note: also your submit handler should take an `event` parameter and add the line `event.preventDefault()` to prevent the browser to implicitely submit the form).
+17. Still in the `<Search />` component, add a `onSubmit` handler to the `<form>` tag.
+When the form is submitted (try clicking the search button), get the value of the state `searchInput` and pass it as a parameter to the `search` prop function that has been provided for you (the `search` prop is passed from the `<Bookings />` component).
+Look in the console, you should see the text that is typed in the search input field when submitting the form (note: also your submit handler should take an `event` parameter and add the line `event.preventDefault()` to prevent the browser to implicitely submit the form).

-18. In the `<Bookings />` component, use state to hold the `FakeBookings` data instead of directly passing it to `<SearchResults />`.
-Hint: use a `constructor` method to initialise the state with the `FakeBookings` variable.
+18. In the `<Bookings />` component, declare a new state `bookings` with the corresponding setter function `setBookings` to hold the `FakeBookings` data (hint: the new state should be initialised with the `FakeBookings` variable).
+Instead of passing `FakeBookings` directly to the `<SearchResults />` component, pass the new `bookings` state variable.
+Check that the bookings are still rendered correctly in the page.

 19. Still in the `<Bookings />` component, implement the `search` method.
-It must use the `searchVal` (that you just passed from the `<Search />` component) to **filter** the search results.
-The filter function should return results where `firstName` or `surname` match `searchVal`.
-Once filtered, use `this.setState` to update the results rendered in `<SearchResults />`.
+It must use the `searchVal` variable (that you just passed from the `<Search />` component) to **filter** the search results.
+The filter function should return bookings where `firstName` or `surname` match `searchVal`.
+Once filtered, use the `setBookings` function to update the results rendered in `<SearchResults />`.
+Verify that when you enter an existing first name or surname and submit the form, the results are filtered accordingly in the customers table.

-20. Again in the `<Bookings />` component, use the `fetch()` function to get data from `https://cyf-react.glitch.me`.
+20. Now instead of getting the existing bookings from the file `data/fakeBookings.json`, we will get the bookings from a remote API.
+In the `<Bookings />` component, use the React function `useEffect` to console log some text only when the page first renders on the screen.
+Verify that when you refresh the page, the text appears once in the console.
+Then, in the `useEffect` function, use the `fetch()` function to get data from `https://cyf-react.glitch.me`.
 Hints:

-- Replace `FakeBookings` in the state initialise with `null` (because we haven't fetched any results yet!)
+- Replace `FakeBookings` in the bookings state and initialise it with `[]` (because we haven't fetched any results yet!)
-- Add a `componentDidMount()` method that calls the `fetch()` function and then use `.then()` to handle the response.
+- After calling the `fetch()` function, use `.then()` to handle the response.
 Try looking at your Pokemon app that you worked on in class for an example
-- When the response comes back use `this.setState` to update the results
+- When the response comes back, use `setBookings` to update the results

+Verify the customers data are still displayed correctly in the table.

 21. Now show a _loading state_ in `<Bookings />` while the data from the server is being fetched.
 To test this, try loading data from `https://cyf-react.glitch.me/delayed`, which has a 5 second delay before returning the data.
-Hint: try looking at your Pokemon app that you worked on in class for an example
+You will need to use another state to record when your application is loading data (this can be a boolean) and display a loading message whenever the application is loading data.
+Hint: try looking at your Pokemon app that you worked on in class for an example.

 22. Finally, display an error message in `<Bookings />` if there is an HTTP error when fetching data from the server.
 To test this, try loading data from `https://cyf-react.glitch.me/error`, which will return a 500 HTTP error.
-Hint: Try looking at your Pokemon app that you worked on in class for an example
+Hint: Try looking at your Pokemon app that you worked on in class for an example.

 ### Stretch Goals